fantasmoio/Fantasmo-iOS-SDK/README.md

 ## Overview

 Supercharge your app with hyper-accurate positioning using just the camera.
-The Fantasmo SDK is the gateway to the Camera Positiong System (CPS) which provides 6 Degrees-of-Freedom (position and orientation) localization for mobile devices.
+The Fantasmo SDK is the gateway to the Camera Positioning System (CPS) which provides 6 Degrees-of-Freedom (position and orientation) localization for mobile devices.

+## Functionality

+Camera-based localization is the process of determining the global position of the device camera from an image.
+Image frames are acquired from an active `ARSession` and sent to a server for computation.
+The server computation time is approximately 900 ms. The full round trip time is then dictated by latency of the connection.

+Since the camera will likely move after the moment at which the image frame is captured, it is necessary to track the motion of the device continuously during localizaiton to determine the position of the device at the time of response.
+Tracking is provided by `ARSession`.
+Conventiently, it is then possible to determine the global position of the device at any point in the tracking session regardless of when the image was captured (though you may incur some drift after excessive motion).

 ## Installation